abotelho-cbn/puppet-vault/README.md

 ### Configuration parameters

-By default, with no parameters the module will configure vault with some sensible defaults to get you running, the following parameters may be specified to configure Vault.
-Please see [The official documentation](https://www.vaultproject.io/docs/configuration/index.html) for further details of acceptable parameter values.
+By default, with no parameters the module will configure Vault with some sensible defaults to get you running.
+Please see [Vault’s official config docs](https://www.vaultproject.io/docs/configuration/index.html) for further details of acceptable parameter values.

 * `storage`: A hash containing the Vault storage configuration.
 File and raft storage backends are supported.
 In the examples section you can find an example for raft.
 The file backend is the default: